 Section 1102 provides \$349 billion for expedited individual loans up to \$10 million through approved lenders that are guaranteed 100% by the U.S. government.
 The loan proceeds can be used to cover payroll support (such as employee salaries, paid sick or medical leave, insurance premiums) and mortgage, rent and utility payments incurred from February 15, 2020 through June 30, 2020.
-The maximum amount of a loan equals 2.5 months of average historical monthly payroll expenses, subject to certain exclusions.
+The maximum amount of a loan equals 2.5 months of the aggregate payroll costs for the business (using cost data from either the previous 12 months or from calendar year 2019), subject to certain exclusions.2

 On March 31, 2020, the Department of Treasury issued preliminary guidance regarding the imminent implementation of the Paycheck Protection Program (PPP).
 On April 2, 2020, the Small Business Administration (SBA) issued an interim final rule providing additional implementation guidelines and requirements for the PPP.
+The SBA and Treasury have continued to issue guidance on PPP loans.
+The most recent guidance came in the form of an updated "Frequently Asked Questions" (FAQ) document updated on April 13.
+2020.

 Small businesses and sole proprietorships started to apply for and receive PPP loans on April 3, 2020.
-Independent contractors and self-employed individuals can begin applying on April 10, 2020.
+Independent contractors and self-employed individuals could begin applying on April 10, 2020.
 The loans are first come, first served.